 The three-part process establishes a baseline of your students' levels.
-Assign leveled books from Reading A-Z's extensive collection for guided practice at students' instructional levels.
+Assign leveled books from Reading A-Z's extensive collection for small group practice at students' instructional levels.
 Allow students to choose books below their instructional levels for independent practice.

 How Do I Monitor Students' Reading Progress?

 Use Benchmark Books or Benchmark Passages and their associated resources for progress monitoring as students' reading at their instructional levels improves.